 - The instructor will assign specific assessment instruments to be presented to the class by teams.
 Teams will present on various aspects about the test: how to administer, score and interpret the test, address the technical adequacy including scholarly review, and provide a team critique of an assigned instrument in the presentation. - Each presentation will include the use of technology (PowerPoint/Smartboard).

 INFORMAL ASSESSMENT ASSIGNMENT:

-- Candidates will plan, create, administer, score, and interpret an informal assessment tool - This will be handed in at the final exam time outlined by the university.
+- Candidates will plan and create an informal assessment tool - This will be handed in at the time outlined by the instructor.

 PRACTICA PARTICIPATION: